MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 Make sure that you have:

-- **Access to the destination**: You must either be a global admin or OneDrive/SharePoint admin to the Microsoft 365 tenant where you want to migrate your content.
-The user account will be set as the owner of migrated flow, therefore the account also needs to be assigned the *Environment Maker* role.
+- **Access to the destination**: The user account you use to migrate must be a global admin or OneDrive/SharePoint admin on the Microsoft 365 tenant, and be a Power Automate admin who can manage the solution.
+As this user account will be set as the owner of migrated flow, it must also be assigned the *Environment Maker* role.
 [Learn more about Environment Maker role](/power-platform/admin/database-security).
 - **Access to the source**: Your SharePoint Server account credentials must have read access to any workflow you plan to migrate.
 - **Prerequisites installed:** Make sure you have the necessary prerequisites installed.